Creating a literacy-rich environment provides children with opportunities to explore and use literacy through their daily routines and play.

 Hill, S. (2009).
 Developing early literacy: Assessment and teaching, Melbourne: Eleanor Curtain Publishing.

 Massey, S. L. (2013).
-From the reading rug to the play center: Enhancing vocabulary and comprehensive language skills by connecting storybook reading and guided play.
+From the reading rug to the play centre: Enhancing vocabulary and comprehensive language skills by connecting storybook reading and guided play.
 Early Childhood Education Journal, 41, 125-131.

 Morrow, L.M.
 (2005).
 Literacy development in the early years: Helping children read and write (5th ed.).
 Needham Heights, MA: Allyn and Bacon.